 |Category:||SuSE Local Security Checks|

-The remote host is missing an update for the 'the kernel modules'
+The remote host is missing an update for the 'kernel'

 package(s) announced via the referenced advisory.